-Stem cells are being used in procedures around the globe.
+Stem cells known as adipose tissue stem cells are being used in procedures around the globe.
 It’s simply amazing to learn of the new and exciting purposes they have as well as their effectiveness in helping people return to a quality life they deserve.

 At Tartu University Hospital in Estonia, doctors were able to restore mobility in an 18-year-old woman’s hand.
 She had been injured in a fire at a young age and had severe scarring on her hand that left it completely immobile.